Hierarchical Random Measures without Tables: Posterior representation for normalized hCRVs

-Interestingly, $\tau_{n_{1j},\dots, n_{dj}}(\bm{U})$ is the normalizing constant for the jump $J_{0j}$ in Proposition~\ref{prop:jumps}.
-This quantity can be computed in closed form in some cases, such as the gamma-gamma hCRV, and used as building block for any computational method approximating the $d$-dimensional distribution of $\bm{U}$.
+Interestingly, the cumulant $\tau_{n_{1j},\dots, n_{dj}}(\bm{U})$ is the normalizing constant for the density of the jump $J_{0j}$ in Proposition~\ref{prop:jumps}.
+These quantities represent the building blocks for any computational method approximating the $d$-dimensional distribution of latent variables $\bm{U}$.
 However, when $d$ is large, reducing to lower-dimensional distributions becomes essential.
-Therefore, we propose an alternative representation of the latent variables $\bm{U}$ as conditionally independent gamma random variables with random rate parameters, which may be of interest also in the univariate case.
-For $\bm{m} \in \mathbb{N}^k$ and $\bm{t} \in (0,+\infty)^{k+1}$, set $m_\bullet = \sum_{i=1}^k m_i$ and define
+Therefore, we propose an alternative representation of these latent variables as conditionally independent gamma random variables with random rate parameters; this result may also be of interest in the univariate case.
+For $\bm{m} \in \mathbb{N}^k$ and $\bm{t} \in (0,+\infty)^{k+1}$, set $m_\bullet = \sum_{j=1}^k m_j$ and define the integral

 \begin{proposition} Let $\rho$ and $\rho_0$ have L\'evy densities and let $\bm{\crm} \sim {\rm hCRV}(\rho, \rho_0, P_0)$.
 Then,